 Hazratganj is the main shopping area in the city.
 Its also a tourist destination.
 There are many other historic buildings in the city.

-There are many haunted structures at Lucknow, OEL House, Sikandar Bagh, Railway Quarters, Balrampur Hospital, Nirala Nagar, etc, are some among these.
+There are many haunted structures at this historic place, OEL House, Sikandar Bagh, Railway Quarters, Balrampur Hospital, Nirala Nagar, etc, are to name a few among these.

 How Do I Go to Lucknow?

-Lucknow is well connected by roads to other parts of the country.
+This city is well connected by roads to other parts of the country.
 There are 14 railway stations in the city.
-Lucknow Railway Station at Charbagh and neighboring Lucknow Junction railway station are the two major stations here.
+Lucknow Railway Station at Charbagh and neighboring Lucknow Junction railway station are the two major railway stations here.
 There is also an international airport at the city.